HACC2022/PCPLUG/README.md

 [Matt Gauger](https://github.com/mathias) of Github, who does not know we exist but **Matt your base64 code saved our whole application!**

-And of course HACC Sponser and the State of Hawaii for putting on this years show!
+And of course HACC Sponsors and the State of Hawaii for putting on this year's show!